jjjawad/ai-accounting-cfo/buildlog.md

 * Notes:

   * This entry reserves the end-to-end verification record for Step 9; execute the described checks in the target environment to confirm upload?storage?DB?n8n pipeline health.
 No code changes in this step.

+STEP FIX ‚Äî Convert backend folder into real Next.js API app ‚Äî Completed

+Date: <fill in today‚Äôs date>

+Files CREATED:

+backend/next.config.mjs

+backend/tsconfig.json

+backend/next-env.d.ts

+backend/app/page.tsx

+Files MODIFIED:

+backend/package.json

+backend/app/api/debug-supabase/route.ts (only if you had to adjust imports; remove if unchanged)

+backend/app/api/files/upload/route.ts (only if you had to adjust imports; remove if unchanged)

+backend/app/api/files/[id]/process/route.ts (only if you had to adjust imports; remove if unchanged)

+Dependencies ADDED:

+next@<version>

+react@<version>

+react-dom@<version>

+typescript@<version>

+@types/node@<version>

+@types/react@<version>

+@types/react-dom@<version>

+Config changes:

+Added Next.js config (backend/next.config.mjs) and TypeScript config (backend/tsconfig.json) to turn backend/ into a standalone Next.js API project suitable for Vercel deployment.

+Testing result:

+Ran npm install and npm run dev in backend/.
+Confirmed that a Next.js dev server starts without fatal errors.
+Visited http://localhost:<backend-port>/ and saw the minimal ‚ÄúBackend OK‚Äù page.
+Called http://localhost:<backend-port>/api/debug-supabase and confirmed the route executes and returns JSON (either success or a Supabase configuration error, depending on env setup), proving that app/api routes are being served by the backend Next project.

+Notes:

+This sub-step converts the backend/ folder from a placeholder into a real Next.js API app while preserving all existing API route implementations from Steps 7 and 9.
+Future steps can now deploy backend/ as a separate Vercel project and wire the frontend project to these backend APIs via a NEXT_PUBLIC_BACKEND_URL.